hicommonwealth/commonwealth/README.md

 - NO_EVENTS: disable chain-event functionality entirely
 - NO_CLIENT: set to true to disable the front-end build

+To run the application in archival mode to poll past blocks and execute enrichers against them set the following flags:

+- RUN_AS_LISTENER: run the application as event listener
+- ARCHIVAL: to instruct application to run in archival mode
+- ARCHIVAL_NODE_URL: the url of the node running in archival mode
+- START_BLOCK: block from which you want to start archival node from.
+By default its set to 0

 ## Production Database

 To download and restore the production database, and run migrations: